 - to protect them from unauthorized encroachment on their rights and interests.

 - to make those who exercise public power accountable to the people.

-- to see those holders of public power justify their action as legally valid and socially wise and just.
+- to see those holders of public power justify their actions as legally valid and socially wise and just.

 - to ensure that public power is not exercised against the public interest.

 Therefore, it is a study of the pathology of power in a developing society.
 It is a branch of law that is increasingly developing to control abuse and misuse of governmental power.
 It attempts to keep the executives and its various instrumentalities and agencies within the limits of their power.

 Development of administrative law